DylanCaff/Professional-README-Generator/README.md

 ## Installation

-asd
+npm i

 ## Usage

-asd

-## License 📝
-    This application is covered by the MIT license.
+it generates README files

 ## Tests

-asd
+npm run

 ## Credits

-asd
+That their input it put into the readme file

 ## Questions

-If there are any questions, feel free to contact my email at: asd
+If there are any questions, feel free to contact my email at: dylancaff0902@gmail.com

-You can also find me on GitHub at: [asd](https://www.github.com/asd)
+You can also find me on GitHub at: [dylancaff](https://www.github.com/dylancaff)